 Please bear in mind that, in most instances, we will need at least 24 hours notice in order to arrange a viewing.

-In order to be fair to all prospective tenants, our properties are let on a first-come first-served basis, provided the prospective tenant is deemed suitable.
+In order to be fair to all prospective tenants, our properties are let on a first-come first-served basis, or an application basis dependant on the property provided the prospective tenant is deemed suitable.
 If, having attended the viewing, you would like to lease the property, we will require the following from you in order to ensure the property is held prior to being taken off the market once you go through our referencing process:

 We will also require:

-The reference form(s) may be taken away for completion, however, they must be returned within three working days of receipt of the holding deposit otherwise the property will be placed back onto the open rental market and you will forfeit your holding deposit.
+The Note of Interest Form(s) may be taken away for completion, however, they must be returned within three working days of receipt of the holding deposit otherwise the property will be placed back onto the open rental market and you will forfeit your holding deposit.

 If a guarantor is required, they will need to complete a separate reference form and must sign a guarantor’s covenant, which legally binds them to the terms of the lease, prior to the lease being signed by the tenants.
 Please note that they must also be a UK resident.